can I say about Arapiles that hasn't already been said a thousand times

 on the front of the Pharos.

-costs $2 a night per person.
+costs $5.10 per night and booked online.
 There are three official campgrounds all in

 the one location, though "The Pines" has all the atmosphere and